efiku/youtrack-docker/README.md

 # youtrack-docker

- Simple working option for youtrack inside docker and nginx as reverse proxy + certbot
+This project includes full working setup for using Youtrack as standalone version.

+I chose docker-compose option so, very much tahnks to **Jetbrains** for the HUB ;) My option includes full config of nginx site setup and properly setup for docker as docker-compose.

+Make sure to run file `before.sh` to prepare permissions.